mikeryan/crackle/README.md

 Crack TK
 --------

+This is the default mode used when providing crackle with an input file using ```-i```.

 In Crack TK mode, crackle brute forces the TK used during a BLE pairing event. crackle exploits the fact that the TK in Just Works(tm) and 6-digit PIN is a value in the range [0,999999] padded to 128 bits.

-If the required pairing frames are present, the brute force process takes less than one second on modern CPUs.
-The method employed is to compute all possible confirm values and to compare them with the existing ones of the pairing exchange.
-Otherwise, with the -s option, it fallbacks on another technique that requires less information but takes much more time.
-It simply generates every possible STK/sessionKey and tries to decrypt encrypted datas flow.
+crackle employs several methods to perform this brute force: a very fast method if all pairing packets are present in the input file, and a slow method if a minimum set of packets is present.

+To use this mode, launch crackle with an input PCAP or PcapNG file containing one or more connections with a BLE pairing conversation. crackle will analyze all connections, determine whether it is possible to crack a given connection, and automatically choose the best strategy to crack each one.

-After the TK has been cracked, crackle goes on to derive the remaining keys used to encrypt further communication and uses these to decrypt the encrypted L2CAP data.
-If the LTK is exchanged (typically the first order of business after encrypted communication is established), crackle outputs this value.
-The LTK can be used to decrypt any future communicaitons between the master and slave.
+If the TK successfully cracks, crackle will derive the remaining keys used to encrypt the rest of the connection and will decrypt any encrypted packets that follow.
+If the LTK is exchanged (typically the first thing done after encryption is established) crackle will output this value to stdout.
+The LTK can be used to decrypt any future communications between the two endpoints.

+Provide crackle with an output file using ```-o``` to create a new PCAP file containing the decrypted data (in addition to the already unencrypted data).

+Example usage:

+    $ crackle -i input.pcap -o decrypted.pcap

 Decrypt with LTK
 ----------------